JuliaDataScience/JuliaDataScience/contents/dataVis.md

 sco(s)
 ```

-A more involved example will one with some equation as `text` and increasing
+A more involved example will be one with some equation as `text` and increasing
 legend numering for curves in a plot.

 ```